drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Back to the Project

-In March 1974, Miguel Ondetti and David Cushman came across a publication by Byers and Wolfenden that detailed a new potent inhibitor of Carboxypeptidase-A (CPA): benzylsuccinic acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/back-to-project-b2012b1f'><i class='fa fa-play' aria-hidden='true'></i></button>In March 1974, Miguel Ondetti and David Cushman came across a publication by Byers and Wolfenden that detailed a new potent inhibitor of Carboxypeptidase-A (CPA): benzylsuccinic acid.
 They were very excited by this paper because CPA was a zinc-metalloprotease, as they had considered ACE to be.
 The new inhibitor of CPA combined in one molecule an analog of the terminal amino acid cleaved off during hydrolysis of the substrate and the liberated terminal carboxyl group of the other product.
 It was referred to as a bi-product inhibitor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.